valenteaj/halifax-online-banking-balance-scraper/README.md

 # halifax-online-banking-balance-scraper
 ## Overview
-Javascript web scraper to obtain current account balances from Halifax (UK) online banking using Selenium WebDriver
+JavaScript web scraper to obtain current account balances from Halifax (UK) online banking using Selenium WebDriver

 This script is a proof of concept that will hopefully morph into a bigger project allowing me to check my finances without having to faff about logging into my various online banking institutions.
-As a seasoned C# developer, this is a personal exercise to practice my javascript development and explore the potential of Selenium WebDriver.
+As a seasoned C# developer, this is a personal exercise to practice my javaScript development and explore the potential of Selenium WebDriver.

 The script navigates through the various stages of the login process using the credential data stored in `config.json`.
 3 characters of the memorable word are chosen at random by Halifax, but the script automatically picks the correct character from the `memorableWord` key.